-trust (noun): firm belief in the reliability, truth, or ability of someone or somethin
+trust (noun): firm belief in the reliability, truth, or ability of someone or something

 "trust noun" The Oxford Dictionary of English.
 Ed.
 Catherine Soanes and Angus Stevenson.
 Oxford University Press, 2003.
 Oxford Reference Online.
 Oxford University Press.
 Melbourne University.
 19 March 2005